Saving Seed, Saving Culture

 By Whitney Prose, Rural Sociology Masters Candidate

 Information in this article is from Tim Mountz’s presentation “Small Scale Seed Production: From Plant to Seed to Profit” given at the Pennsylvania Association for Sustainable Agriculture (PASA) Farming for the Future Conference.
-More information on Happy Cat Farm can be found at www.happycatorganics.com.
+For more information, visit Happy Cat Farm.